-Remember that anyone who comes to pick your child up from the bus or from the center must be a listed contact on file with Head Start.
+Remember that anyone who comes to pick your child up from the bus or from the center must be a listed contact the Child Pick Up Form.
 Children will not be released to anyone other than those listed contacts.
-Parents must notify staff of any change of designated pick up person daily.
+Parents must notify staff of any change in writing of designated pick up person daily.